Health Tips

 The Bottom Line

 Traveling internationally with GLP-1 medications is manageable with the right preparation.
 Pack smart, bring documentation, keep your medication cold, and have a backup plan.
-For more general travel tips with GLP-1s, see our domestic travel guide and traveling with GLP-1 meds guide.
+In summer, bring extra ice packs and a thermometer — hot climates mean "room temperature" storage may not be safe.

 This article is for informational purposes only and does not constitute medical or legal advice.
 Medication import regulations and TSA rules can change.
 Always verify current requirements with your destination country's embassy, the TSA, and your healthcare provider before traveling.